-This type of facility provides outpatient treatment of mental health conditions and must be licensed and approved by Wellmark.
+This type of facility provides treatment of mental health conditions and must be licensed as a community mental health center under applicable law.

 Hospital.
 This type of facility provides for the diagnosis, treatment, or care of injured or sick persons on an inpatient and outpatient basis.
 The facility must be licensed as a hospital under applicable law.